 In order to correct the horizon display, you need to fly straight and level.
-The horizon will correct itself in this case given some time (about 15 seconds to a minute depending on severity of the error).
+The horizon will correct itself in this case given some time (about 15 seconds to a minute depending on severity of the error and your "slew" setting).
 You can also press the "-" key to force an immediate correction.
 You must fly straight and level for this to work correctly.